SchwarzIT/community-stackit-go-client/README.md

 2. Create a service account key:

-   - Clone this repo and more your keys to `examples/service-accounts`
+   - Clone this repo and move the keys from step (1) to `examples/service-accounts`

    - Modify `create_sa_key.go` (fill out the constants)